acgetchell/mundus-atrox/src/journals/eighth.md

 #### From the journal of Dame Orky

 The group decides to search the castle, starting with the Southwest corner.
 We find some Shortbow arrows and ragged bedrolls that stink.
 In a large room we find many weapons (Morningstars, Longswords), including a finely-wrought Quarterstaff.
-*Actius* picks it up and it's lighter than it looks.
-We determine that it’s a +1 Quarterstaff, so we give it to *Actius*.
+*Actias* picks it up and it's lighter than it looks.
+We determine that it’s a +1 Quarterstaff, so we give it to *Actias*.

 In the large main suite we find a property deed.
 It names *Magus Arnin* as the owner and seems to be written on brand new, faintly magical, parchment.
 The deed is registered in **Neverwinter**.
 *Geral* rolls it up and takes it with us.

 *Wulrif* and others investigate the remaining rooms.
 In one, *Tasbros* finds an old brazier. *Steve* pokes at the pile of coal underneath it, and *Wulrif* uses Mage Hand to rummage through it.
 There's a bloody cloth wrapped around a golden statue of an elf with his wings outstretched.
-We detect Divination magic on it. *Wulrif* tells everyone else not to touch it, but *Actius* has already grabbed it.
+We detect Divination magic on it. *Wulrif* tells everyone else not to touch it, but *Actias* has already grabbed it.

 > What is your question?

-*Actius* hurriedly shoves the statuette into his backpack.
+*Actias* hurriedly shoves the statuette into his backpack.

 We investigate the centermost Northern room.